 .In 1998, with the Actor Stephen Fry, Mark founded and for the next four years was the Chief Executive of the award-winning national charity for people with convictions UNLOCK.

 Today he is the Managing Editor of The Prisons Handbook, the definitive 1,600 page annual reference book on the penal system of England and Wales, and the Editor of Converse; the largest circulation national monthly prisons newspaper – edited and published 100% by reformed offenders.

 His latest work, ’The Cell Companion’ – everyone’s guide to serving and surviving a prison sentence in England and Wales – sold out within weeks and a new edition was published in October 2019.

 Mark is the Director of The Institute of Prison Law, whose acclaimed Certificate of Competency in Prison Law has been studied by over a thousand lawyers, prison governors, officers and prisoners too since it was first created in 2006.

 In October 2019 the third edition of Prison Law Index was published, edited by Mark, which is the definitive A-Z index of over 400 prison law subjects.

-Mark is a Fellow of the Royal Society of Arts.
+Mark is an Elected Fellow of the Royal Society of Arts.